 What to segment

 Firstly it should be noted that the material to be segmented is normally only located in the tiers of type T(ranscription), i.e. there, where the verbal action of a speaker is transcribed orthographically or literally.
-Neither tiers of type D(escription), for non verbal action, gestures and facial expressions etc., nor tiers of type A(nnotation), for annotated elements such as translations and comments, are not segmented normally.
+Neither tiers of type D(escription), for non-verbal action, gestures and facial expressions etc., nor tiers of type A(nnotation), for annotated elements such as translations and comments, are segmented normally.
 In the following transcription extracts only the first and third tier are considered for segmentation, while the second and fourth tier (that are of type „A“ because they are translations) are not considered: